In May 2022, City of Tucson voters approved Proposition 411

 All safe street projects will be overseen by the City’s Complete Streets Coordinating Council, an independent commission that represents a variety of transportation modes.

-If approved by voters, Proposition 411 will dedicate 20% of funding, an estimated $150 million over 10 years, for street safety improvements that benefit all users and modes.
+Proposition 411 will dedicate 20% of funding, an estimated $150 million over 10 years, for street safety improvements that benefit all users and modes.
 Safe street projects fall into four major categories and reflect the community priorities documented in Move Tucson, the City’s transportation master plan.

 The four major safe street project categories and corresponding funding allocations include: